 How many cookies does this recipe make?

-If you'd like to make more than a dozen cookies, I suggest trying my recipe for Ultimate Chewy Chocolate Chip Cookies.
+If you'd like to make more than a dozen cookies, I suggest trying my recipe for ultimate chewy chocolate chip cookies.

 Tips for baking cookies

-Room temperature ingredients will help your cookies have a consistent, creamy, and even dough.
-When beaten, the eggs and butter form an emulsion, which traps air in the dough, which bakes up into a soft and fluffy cookie.
+- Room temperature ingredients make a consistent, creamy, and even dough.
+When beaten, the sugar and butter form an emulsion, which traps air in the dough, baking up into a soft and fluffy cookie.

-Using parchment paper helps prevent your cookies from spreading too much while baking.
-A greased baking pan will guarantee your cookies spread more than they should, so I always suggest parchment paper (or a reusable baking mat) instead.
+- Using parchment paper helps prevent your cookies from spreading too much while baking.
+A greased baking pan guarantees your cookies spread more than they should, so I always suggest parchment paper (or a reusable baking mat) instead.

 Small Batch Chocolate Chip Cookies